yifeng2019uwb/healthcare-ai-microservices/docs/database-design.md

 ## 📋 **Success Criteria**

-- [ ] All 6 tables can be created in Neon PostgreSQL
+- [ ] All 6 tables can be created in Supabase PostgreSQL
 - [ ] Basic CRUD operations work for each table
 - [ ] Foreign key relationships are properly enforced
 - [ ] Audit logging captures all data access